The Happenings on Shaw Hill

 “Where is the other officer?”
 I asked.

+The nurse standing by the body had a strange look in her eyes when she looked at me.
 All I could think was, “Someone close by is a vampire.
 Or pretending to be.”

 Two Days Ago

 I had another fever, and was seeing white flashes.
-And when I slept I had the worst nightmares in places I have never seen – faraway lands in another time.
-I can’t remember most of of the dream but I remember a pastoral setting with a large green field, mountains in the background, and a faraway castle.
+And when I slept I had the worst nightmares in places I have never been – faraway lands in another time.
+I don’t remember most of the dream but I remember a pastoral setting with a large green field, mountains in the background, and a faraway castle.
 I tried to tell Megan about my dream, but you know how they are – they seem to fade quickly and, unless you write them down, you tend to forget.

 “Why are you having them?”
 Megan asked me.

 Again, I know I sound paranoid, but I didn’t like how she asked the question with such a suspicious tone.
 She was looking at me like I was guilty.
+“I don’t know.
+I have not felt well since the neighbors moved in,” I said.

 * * *

 Later in the day a vehicle pulled into our driveway.
 A tall, elderly man and shorter, elvish man that looked much younger – perhaps 20 – stepped out of the vehicle.
-They looked at the neighbors house and then came toward my door.
+They looked at the neighbor’s house and then came toward my door.

 They introduced themselves.
 The elderly man was a professor at the university and taught slavic languages.
 He said his name was Dr. Scotts.
 The younger man was his student and a scholar of folklore and mythology.

-Slavic languages, folklore and mythology.
-I know what you are thinking.
+Slavic languages, folklore and mythology: I know what you are thinking.

 I looked at them quizzically and asked, “How can I help you?”